AyushPaul/pid_tracker_springboot/README.md

 This is a web-based application that allows developers to upload PIDs (Project Initiation Document) and reviewers to review them.
 The application has features such as user authentication and authorization, file upload and compression, automatic assignment of reviewers, email notifications, and more.

+## Features
+- **User Authentication and Authorization with Spring Security**:
+The application uses Spring Security to authenticate and authorize users.
+Users can sign up, login and logout from the application.
+JWT token is used to maintain user session.

+- **Creating a New User**:
+The endpoint /api/users/signup is used to create a new user.
+The endpoint requires the following fields in the request body: firstName, lastName, email, password, roles.
+The roles field is an array of strings representing the user's roles.

+- **Uploading a PID**:
+The endpoint /api/pid/upload is used to upload a new PID.
+The endpoint requires the following fields in the request body: title, description, keywords, file.
+The file is compressed and stored in the backend in blob format.

+- **Review Assignment**:
+The application uses Round Robin algorithm to assign PIDs to reviewers.
+A reviewer can reject a review, in which case the PID is automatically reassigned to another reviewer.

+- **Automatic Reassignment of PIDs After Deadline**:
+If a reviewer fails to review a PID before the deadline, the PID is automatically reassigned to another reviewer.

+- **Dashboard**:
+The home page contains a dashboard that displays the number of PIDs uploaded by the user, the status of their PIDs, and other relevant metrics.

+- **Email Notifications**:
+The application sends email notifications to developers and reviewers when a new PID is uploaded.
+A background function is scheduled to send reminders about the uploaded PIDs to the reviewers.

+- **Integration of Word View**:
+The application integrates Word View into the portal itself.

+- **Admin Panel**:
+The application has an admin panel for managing users, PIDs and reviewers.

+- **Urgency Status Tag**:
+The application has an urgency status tag to indicate the urgency of the PID.

+- **Marking Other Users as Proxy**:
+A reviewer can mark another user as proxy to review a PID on their behalf.

 ## Technologies Used
 The project has been implemented using the following technologies: